joshdoman/peerfed-solidity/README.md

 ## Disclaimer

-This software is purely experimental and intended solely for demonstration.
-Under no circumustance will the author deploy this software on mainnet.
+_This software is purely experimental and intended solely for demonstration.
+The author will never deploy this software on a mainnet network._

 ## Motivation